ecds/guide-images/README.md

 # guide-images
-Storage for ECDS user manuals.
+Storage for images and other files used in ECDS user manuals.